fcallejon/fes/README.md

 Also using [Fleece](https://github.com/fsprojects/fleece) to decode/encode JSON gives better control over documents going back and forth.

+#### About Fleece

+I'm in the process of updating it to the [future version](https://github.com/fsprojects/Fleece/tree/gusty/redesign) therefore there are some warnings been output by the build.

 ## How to use it

 There is no nuget yet sadly, meaning to use this library it will have to be clone/downloaded, build and use the output.